Kitasan Black: Assessment and awards

 In the JRA Awards for 2015 Kitasan Black finished runner-up to Duramente in the voting for the JRA Award for Best Three-Year-Old Colt and fourth in the poll to determine the Japanese Horse of the Year.
-In the 2015 World's Best Racehorse Rankings he was give a rating of 117 making him the 97th best racehorse in the world and the fourth best three-year-old in the world over extended distances.
+In the 2015 World's Best Racehorse Rankings he was given a rating of 117 making him the 97th best racehorse in the world and the fourth best three-year-old in the world over extended distances.

 In the JRA Awards for 2016 Kitasan Black was named Japanese Horse of the Year taking 134 of the 291 votes ahead of Maurice (90 votes) and Satono Diamond (66).
 He also topped the poll for Best Older male beating Maurice by 201 votes to 90.
 In the 2016 edition of the World's Best Racehorse Rankings Kitasan Black was given a rating of 123, making him the 12th best racehorse in the world.

 The 2017 JRA Award saw Kitasan Black taking the Japanese Horse of the Year for the second time, as he won 287 of the 290 votes.
 He was unanimously elected Best Older Male Horse.
-In the 2017 World's Best Racehorse Rankings, Kitasan Black was rated the ninth-best horse in the world and the best horse in Japan.
+In the 2017 World's Best Racehorse Rankings, Kitasan Black was given a rating of 124, making him the 9th best racehorse in the world and the best racehorse in Japan.

 On 9 June 2020, Kitasan Black was inducted in the Japan Racing Association Hall of Fame.

 Stud career

 At the end of his racing career, Kitasan Black was retired to become a breeding stallion at the Shadai Stallion Station.
-His first year prodigies includes the winner of 2022 Tenno Sho (Autumn) Equinox.
+His first year progeny included the winner of 2022 Tenno Sho (Autumn) Equinox.